-Our fiscal policy complies with current tax legislation as well as the guidelines set out by the Board of Directors.
+Our fiscal policy follows the tax regulations in force in each of the countries in which we operate, as established in the "OECD Guidelines for Multinational Companies", as well as the guidelines set by the Board of Directors.
 Our practices are founded on transparency, good faith and cooperation with the tax authorities.
 Our principles of action are as follows:

 - We are committed to paying all taxes due according to current regulations, in due time and form.